ndd21/PHYS281/docs/demo-anaconda.md

 [Anaconda](https://www.anaconda.com/products/individual)<sup>&#174;</sup> is a Python distribution and package management system.
-It provides an installation of Python and a way to create "@(virtual environments)" that can contain different Python version and software packages required for a specific task.
+It provides an installation of Python and a way to create "[virtual environments](glossary.md#virtual-environment)" that can contain different Python version and software packages required for a specific task.

 !!! important